RickSugden/the-ripe-banana/content/post/thinking-fast-and-slow.md

 ### Thinking Fast and Slow

 For my first real book selection, I have chosen a book that I think is a new fundamental part of my thinking that will come up again and again in future analyses: Daniel Kahneman's "Thinking Fast and Slow".
 In this post I will discuss some of the ideas I found most interesting and how I plan on applying them to my life.
-If you have not read it, I recommend every thinking person skim section one and carefully read the remaining four sections.
+If you have not read it, I recommend every thinking person skim section one and carefully read the remaining four.
 For a brief sales pitch, see my goodreads review: [https://www.goodreads.com/review/show/3422865381](https://www.goodreads.com/review/show/3422865381 "Goodreads_thinking_fast_and_slow")

 ### **Notes**

-This book reflects decades of psychology research so no summary will do the original justice because it is simply overflowing with useful knowledge.
-I have selected what I think are some of the most interesting ones along with how I intend to apply them to my life _in italics._
+This book reflects decades of psychology research; no summary will do justice to the original.
+I have selected what I think are some of the most interesting ideas along with how I intend to apply them to my life _in italics._ Some ideas are omitted as I intend to cover them when I read their original source.

 ##### **Part 1:**